-1. Executing Routines in the User's ROM While the Device is Operating in programming mode will be directed to external memory.
+4. Executing Routines in the User's ROM While the Device is Operating in Serial Programming Mode

+PROBLEM: All code fetches above the first 8K bytes of user ROM while the device is operating in serial port programming mode will be directed to external memory.
 Therefore, if the user wants to call any routines in the user ROM, the entire routine must be within the first 8K bytes of memory (0A000 - 0BFFFH in serial port programming mode).
 For example, if the RISM "GO" command is used with a target address of 0C000H, the device will attempt to fetch code from external memory rather than the on-board ROM.